futomi/node-enocean-utils/README.md

 This script analyzes incoming Teach-In telegrams and shows you the results.
 If you run this script, this script listens to incoming Teach-In telegrams.
 Whenever an Teach-In telegram comes, this script shows the result.

 This script takes two arguments.
 The 1st argument is the path of the serial port.
-The 1st argument is required.
+The 1st argument is optional.
+If you don't specify the 1st argument, the path of the serial port will be detected automatically.
 The 2nd argument is the baud rate of the serial port.
-The 2nd argument is optional.
+The 2nd argument is optional as well.
 If you don't specify the 2nd argument, the baud rate is 56700.

 This script shows the result as follows: